-of investment any time during the operating life of the company.
+Irredeemable Preference Shares: The holders of these shares do not get back the principal amount of investment any time during the operating life of the company.
 The amount of investment is actually made forever.
 The shareholders continue to get dividend at the end of each year.
 However, at present, no Indian company can make any fresh issue of such type of shares.

-4.7.8 Difference between Ordinary or Equity Share and Preference Share directors on the distribution of profit.
+8.7.8 Difference between Ordinary or Equity Share and Preference Share directors on the distribution of profit.
 On the other hand, preference share is the share which enjoys certain preferences over other types of shares.
 These shares enjoy priority in payment of dividend and repayment of capital (principal) over ordinary or equity shares.